Introduction

 This Cognition and Learning module will allow you to explore the interplay between cognitive functioning and development, the learning environment and the socio-cultural context for learning.
 It addresses theories related to intellectual development including reference to historical and political contexts.

-You will gain in-depth knowledge of what constitutes cognition, including the relationship between cognition and learning and models of disability.
+You will gain in-depth knowledge of what constitutes cognition, including the relationship between cognition and learning, models of disability, and neurodiversity including ADHD.
 This knowledge will enable you to provide advice to parents, colleagues, managers and evaluate interventions to ensure they provide effective support to help manage cognition and learning needs across your setting.

-This module is a core module on our Assessment pathway, but when combined with other modules can also be completed as part of a different pathway on our SEND and Inclusion Programme or our Inclusive Educational Leadership Programme.
+This module is a recommended module on our Masters in Educational Assessment, but when combined with other modules can also be completed as part of one of our other Masters programmes: SEND & Inclusion, Inclusive Educational Leadership, Autism, or Pastoral Care.

 Choose this module and: